michaeltroger/fhooe-check-exam-results/README.md

 that way it's run once
 For letting it run every x seconds choose a tool of your choice.
 On Linux one could use watch:
-`watch -n60 ./node_modules/.bin/nightwatch`
+`watch -n600 ./node_modules/.bin/nightwatch`
-This runs the check every 60 seconds
+This example runs the check every 10 minutes.
 A Slack notification is only sent if there is a new grade online.